SMP-CO/SEQu-HEALTH-Pro-Webhook-Documentation/README.md

 #### `travelCity`

-Answer to "Have you travelled to any area in `{{region}` aside from your home?"
+Answer to "Have you travelled to any area in `[region]` aside from your home?"
 Where `region` is the administrative area your company is located (eg. Metro Manila, Metro Cebu)

 If the employee's answer is "NO", this value will return `"NO"`